A version of this article was first guest-published on an amazing former client of mine’s web home: DesignGood.

 Once you move into paying yourself well, put your payment on a regular schedule.
 Cash flow patterns can be figured out enough so that you can regularly pay yourself monthly or biweekly.
-(If you’re not sure about improving cash flow, talk with a financial pro because every business has financial patterns–you might just need a little help finding and understanding them.)
+(If you’re not sure about improving cash flow, talk with an experienced CFO because every business has financial patterns—you might just need a little help finding and understanding them.)

 As the owner you want to prioritize paying yourself; you don’t want financial “scraps” from your business.

 Maybe you’re heard of Parkinson’s Law which states that whatever time you’ve allotted for something, the time it takes you to complete that task will expand to fit that exact time.
 Similarly, by giving yourself a set dollar pay amount and regular payment schedule, you’ll find that either more sales come in or you make choices that allow you to reach the pay goals you’ve put in place for yourself.